 1. Suoi Tien Theme Park

-One of the strangest and most unique places that we’ve been to is Suoi Tien Theme Park (Khu Du lịch Văn Hóa Suối Tiên in Vietnamese).
+One of the strangest and most unique places in Ho Chi Minh City that we’ve been to is Suoi Tien Theme Park (Khu Du lịch Văn Hóa Suối Tiên in Vietnamese).
 If you’re fascinated or want to learn more about the Buddhist culture, then this place is for you.
 Established in 1995, this cultural theme park has Buddhist statues, dragons, colorful creatures, and shrines throughout the park.
 You can even make prayers while you’re here.

 For the quirkier parts, this place has the Wizarding World of Harry Potter haunted house.
 However, it has nothing to do with Harry Potter except with the Dobby-like statues in front and may not be suitable for young children.
 The park also plays Disneyland music on the loudspeakers which is a bit weird to hear yet nice to see Disney’s influences internationally.

 Try to visit the park during the Vietnam holidays as there are seasonal parades, such as the Lunar Festival and the King Hung Temple Festival.
 Or, visit on a weekday to have the whole place to yourself.
 During off-peak times and weekdays, the park is like a ghost town and it’ll be ideal to take photos without the crowds.

 How to Get To Suoi Tien Theme Park